-On the other hand, network based approaches delineate urban boundaries based on the intensity of human interactions between different spatial units, where each spatial unit is treated as a node and the edge is modeled by human interactions between two nodes.
+On the other hand, network based approaches delineate urban boundaries based on the intensity of human interactions between different spatial units, where each spatial unit is a node and the edge is modeled by human interactions between two nodes.
 Such human interactions can take physical or virtual forms, such as trade, commerce, social connections, and political activity across the borders.
 In terms of networks of virtual human spatial interactions, the connections between nodes are formed by virtual human relations, for example: social ties of Twitter users are used to identify cohesive regions for different countries across the world (Kallus et al. 2015), and a map of Great Britain is redrawn based the communication network of phone call initiations (Ratti et al. 2010).
 In contrast, physical human spatial interactions form the connections between nodes by the collections of individuals physically allocating from one node to another, which is referred to as a mobility network of spatial interactions in this study.
 Many existing studies have attempted to extract the mobility network from various data sources, such as census migration data (Rae 2009), GPS recorded vehicle (Rinzivillo et al. 2012) and taxi trip records (X. Liu et al. 2015), mobile phone call data (Sobolevsky et al. 2013; Zhong et al. 2014), social media check-ins (Y. Liu et al. 2014), and geo-located Twitter data (Hawelka et al. 2014; Gao et al. 2014).
 These networks of human spatial interactions are then further explored to reveal clusters regarding the intensities of the interaction strength, for example, by applying visual analytics methods (Rae 2009) or community detection methods (Coscia et al. 2011).

-The clusters of urban regions in the form of communities in the network space yield geographically cohesive areas, in spite of different community detection methods and forms of human spatial interactions were used.
-Researchers argue that those geographically cohesive areas are related to the distance decay effects, which implies that the interaction strength between two urban regions decreases as the geographical distance between them increases.
-However, few research efforts are carried out to explore the linkages between the spatial proximity effects and the characteristics of the underlying spatial interactions, which is critical for explaining how the spatial interactions affect the shapes of connected geographical areas (i.e., urban boundaries).
+Researchers argue that those geographically cohesive areas taking the form of communities in the network space, are related to the distance decay effect, which implies that the interaction strength between two urban regions decreases as the geographical distance between them increases.
+However, few research efforts explored the linkages between the spatial proximity effects and the characteristics of the underlying spatial interactions, which is critical for explaining how the spatial interactions affect the shapes of connected geographical areas (i.e., urban boundaries).
 While geographical distance is not explicitly expressed constraint in the “virtual” human interactions, we argue that seeking answers from the mobility network of spatial interactions with the characteristics of underlying mobility patterns can help to explain how distance decay effects affect the interaction strength and the shape of depicted urban boundaries.

 2.1.
 Large-scale mobility network from geo-located Twitter data